Moon-Huangyh/Everest-Snow-Cover-AI4EO-Final-Project/README.md

 ## Data and Study Area

-This project uses Sentinel-2 Level-2A scene from the Copernicus Data Space.
+This project uses Sentinel-2 Level-2A scenes from the Copernicus Data Space.
 The study area is a selected Area of Interest (AOI) in the western Mount Everest region, covered by Sentinel-2 tile `45RVM`.
 The AOI is approximately bounded by 86.85–86.97°E and 28.05–28.17°N, with an approximate centre at 86.91°E, 28.11°N.

-One Sentinel-2 imagery with the lowest reported cloud-cover value is downloaded for each month of 2025 from the available Sentinel-2 products, giving 12 monthly observations in total for the snow-cover analysis.
+One Sentinel-2 scene with the lowest reported cloud-cover value is downloaded for each month of 2025 from the available Sentinel-2 products, giving 12 monthly observations in total for the snow-cover analysis.
 All image processing was carried out on the 20 m grid because the SWIR band and the Scene Classification Layer used in this project are available at 20 m resolution, avoiding band-shape mismatches in further analysis.

 <p align="left">
   <img src="figures/fig_01_aoi_true_colour_june_2025.png" alt="True-colour Sentinel-2 example of the study area" width="300">